Interview with UK VA, Becky Considine

 What advice would you give to someone considering becoming a VA?

-Firstly decided what type of service you want to offer and do your homework.
-Look into networking and decide how you’re going to market your business.
+Look into networking opportunities and decide how you’re going to market your business.
 It will take a little while to get established – nothing is going to happen overnight.

-Have belief in yourself, If you’re good at what you do then shout about it!
-Make sure you have dedicated working space and working time.
+Have belief in yourself, if you’re good at what you do then shout about it!

 Connect with Becky Considine on Facebook.